 Orchidea de Palo, small tree, can be closer to the house, has beautiful orchid flowers

-Orgullo de la India, Medium /big tree, Beautiful purple flowers (or other colors exist, but ask for the purple one that is the most beautiful)
+Orgullo de la India, Medium /big tree, Beautiful purple flowers.

 Canufistula (or Lluvia de Oro), Beautiful big hanging yellow flowers.
 Small tree.

-Malinche,medium tree with red flowers. (you may want to plant the LLAMA del bosque instead since that keeps its leaves and your area is so dry in the summer)
+Malinche,medium tree with red flowers. (keeps its leaves and your area is so dry in the summer).

 These are forest trees that are very good to reforest with.
 You may want to plant several of them: